In the guide

 Who is covered?

 There are some farm-related activities that fall outside the scope of the legislation.
-For further information on these activities please see 'Feed hygiene for farmers & growers'.
+For further information on these activities please see 'Feed hygiene for farmers and growers'.

-The annexes to EU Regulation (EC) No 183/2005 (please scroll down the linked web page to see the annexes) set out various standards that feed businesses must comply with, including those that are carrying out the activity of transporting feed.
+The Annexes to Regulation (EC) No 183/2005 (see the link in 'Key legislation' below) set out various standards that feed businesses must comply with, including those that are carrying out the activity of transporting feed.

 For transport and haulage operations involved at the level of primary production of feed and the following associated operations, the provisions of Annex I apply: